 TypingDNA has developed proprietary AI algorithms to authenticate people based on how they type on their keyboards.
 Typing biometrics can be used to upgrade authentication in businesses worldwide across all industries.
 Our experienced engineers have developed a customizable solution able to complement any authentication need, regardless of size or use case.

-With TypingDNA, companies can choose the most suitable authentication factors and define the authentication flow opting for typing biometrics, SMS one-time password (OTP), or email OTP.
+With TypingDNA, companies can choose the most suitable authentication factors and define the authentication flow opting for typing biometrics, SMS one-time password (OTP), email OTP, or on-device protection with continuous authentication solution.
 TypingDNA’s mobile authentication is also suitable for native implementations on iOS, Android, and React Native.

 Created with a high focus on user experience, this stealth, and secure solution can prevent fraud and money loss and comes with the benefit of decluttering customer support to allow better service for critical tasks.